 The three 'balancing test' legal basis (legitimate interests, public interest and vital interests) must be documented by the data controller if relied on.
 There needs to be an assessment of the organisation's interests versus the individual's expectation of privacy.
-Relying on such bases opens up the right to objection, and an individual may to challenge the decision taken by the misconception.
+Relying on such basis opens up the right to an objection, and an individual may challenge the decision taken.